actions/importer-labs/gitlab/5-custom-transformers.md

 You can also use custom transformers to edit the values of environment variables in converted workflows.
 In this example, you will update the `PLAN_JSON` environment variable to be `custom_plan.json` instead of `plan.json`.

-To do this, add the following code to the `transformers.rb` file.
+To do this, add the following code at the top of the `transformers.rb` file.

 ```ruby
 env "PLAN_JSON", "custom_plan.json"